ujfator/the-Marek-app/README.md

 ## Development server

-Run `npm run build:server` to build server, then `npm run run:server` to run server from dist, and finally `npm run web:app` to run web app (inluding proxy that directs http calls to api)
+Run `npm run watch-ts` to build server, then `npm run watch-node` to run server from dist, and finally `npm run web-app` to run web app (inluding proxy that directs http calls to api)

 ## Code scaffolding